ShimmerEngineering/Shimmer-C-API/README.md

 To use, build the ShimmerAPI project and make sure the examples (e.g. ShimmerCapture) references the build dll.

-NOTE: Where require the dlls for ShimmerLibrary, InTheHand, MathNet.Numerics can be found in the libs folder in the ShimmerAPI project
+NOTE: Where require the dlls for ShimmerClosedLibrary (algorithms), InTheHand, MathNet.Numerics can be found in the libs folder in the ShimmerAPI project

 Changes since Rev0.6
 - BTStream Firmware Is No Longer officially supported